OleSkaar/Plunder/Index/Dungeon adventuring.md

 The character's movement speed in the dungeon assumes that they are moving carefully, exploring, and mapping.
 When moving through familiar areas, they may move three times faster.

 ## Resting
-Every six turns, the party has to spend a turn to rest, or suffer a -1 penalty to all combat rolls.
+Every six turns, the party has to spend a turn to rest, or suffer a disadvantage to all combat rolls.

 ## Traps
 There are two kinds of traps: